-Bespoke data and privacy compliance tooling that protects people, not just ticks boxes
+Privacy and data rights: tooling that protects people, not just ticks boxes

-Most organisations treat compliance as a box-ticking exercise.
-Cookie banners appear, privacy policies get rewritten by lawyers, and the underlying data practices stay exactly the same.
-Compliance built this way is expensive to maintain and fragile under scrutiny.
-Worse, it doesn't actually protect anyone.
+Most organisations treat privacy and data laws like a chore.
+When forced to get in line cookie banners appear, privacy policies get rewritten, but the underlying data practices stay exactly the same.
+Compliance built this way is fragile under scrutiny.

-The alternative is weaving data rights into every design decision from the start.
+The alternative is to take a proactive approach, and weave data rights into every design decision from the start.
 When you do that, compliance stops being a cost centre and becomes something genuinely useful for both the organisation and the people whose data you hold.

-The Law Centres Network messaging platform is a good example of what this looks like when you get it right.
-I designed and built a complete compliance layer across the platform: retention automation, subject access tooling, erasure workflows, full audit trails, and the admin interfaces to manage all of it.
+A recent client project was the opportunity to think this through properly.
+A complete compliance layer was designed and built from the ground up: retention automation, subject access tooling, erasure workflows, full audit trails, and the admin interfaces to manage all of it.
 Every feature was designed to be practical and straightforward, not just legally defensible.

 Retention policies